 The first Archeological site you get to see is just a minute outside the checkpoint.
 Learn the history and thriving culture of the Incas from a 100% authentic and knowledgeable Peruvian guide.
 The trek passes by flora and fauna unique to the Inca trail, with its vivid and radiant colors.
 The Urubamba River guides your path to your left and a brooch of snow draped, heaven-kissing mountains to your right.
 You pass a small waterfall with its waters cascading into the rocks.
 Splash your face with the glistening, clear waters of the small serenity pool below.
 Take pictures of the vegetation nodding gently.

-Now take the moderate climb up to the chiseled remnants and remote archaeological site of Wiñay Wayna, (2,650m/8747 ft).
+Next we take the moderate climb up to the chiseled remnants and remote archaeological site of Wiñay Wayna, (2,650m/8747 ft).
 The views from this point are absolutely spectacular.
 You should be thrilled with your achievement so far.
 Lunch is only a few minutes away.
 Once you reach Wiñay Wayna, stop and take a breather.
 Enjoy the camaraderie with the other trekkers.
 Your scrumptious box lunch is a quinoa salad complete with beef, chicken or vegetarian options.

 On day 2, you will be able to enjoy exploring Machu Picchu and experience her magical presence by taking the first bus at 5:30AM to the Machu Picchu archeological site.
-If you hurry you will be able to see the sunrise over Machu Picchu.
+If you hurry you will be able to see the glorious sunrise over Machu Picchu.
 You’ll have plenty of time during day 2 to see every inch of this new 7th Wonder of the World and UNESCO World Cultural Heritage site.
 It is an unforgettable experience.